lachlanwgordon/ValueConverterBlog/blog.md

  In our weather example from before the ValueConverter always uses 30 as the threshold to decide between true and false.
 It would be a whole lot more useful and reusable if this value could be provided by the View.

- To extend out weather app, we add a label that to let the user know they should bring bring an umbrella.
+ To extend our weather app, we add a label that lets the user know they should bring an umbrella.
 We can reuse our converter because once again we want to convert a double to a bool.

  ```
 <Label Text="Bring an umbrella" IsVisible="{ChanceOfRain, Converter={StaticResource doubleToBoolConverter}}">